Upgrading to Hasura migrations config v3

 metadata related to tables a lot easier.

-Also note that Metadata related to functions is also managed in a similar fashion.
+Also note that Metadata related to custom functions is also managed in a similar fashion.

 When doing a